Walter Gretzky A Great One Too.

 Both our cars managed to turn right and it was quite obvious Gretzky who was sitting on the passenger side with the window down was being noticed.
 It was funny to watch a few people do a double take.
 Is that (with their finger pointed at the slow moving sedan) Wayne Gretzky?

 Within five minutes we were smack dab in the middle of Chinatown and I had managed to stay right behind the Gretzky car.
-I figured now was my chance and I grabbed my Gretzky scrapbook and ran up to the driver’s side backseat window where Walter had the window down.
+I figured now was my chance as I grabbed my Gretzky scrapbook before I ran up to the driver’s side backseat window where Walter had the window down.
 I tossed the scrapbook into the car at the exact same time the car inched forward.
 The semi-hard covered scrapbook glanced off Walter and landed on the backseat between the two Great Ones.

 “Wayne could you please sign my scrapbook?”
 I asked him before running back to my car.

 Once I was back in my car I realized I had hit Walter and I did not even apologize.
 I felt terrible, they all must think I am a total ignoramus.
 I could see Wayne and Walter were huddled together looking at my book.
 Within ten minutes we were at Spadina Avenue where Gretzky ran into a leather store with his dad and his mother Phyllis brought the scrapbook back to my car.
 Wayne had put a beauty autograph inside the front cover.
-After Wayne came back outside I shook his hand and thanked him for the signature.
+After Wayne came back outside I shook his hand and thanked him for his signature.
 He also then signed a Titan stick and two hockey cards for me before disappearing back into the sedan and driving away.
-I just stood on the sidewalk, my knees were weak and wobbly.
-I had just shaken hands with the greatest hockey player on the planet.
+I just stood on the sidewalk, my knees were weak and wobbly because I had just shaken hands with the greatest hockey player on the planet.
 The greatest hockey player in the history of the sport.

 Nothing else mattered to me at that moment.